 A question we are often asked by our clients is, “Which is better: SEO or Google Ads?”.
 This is clearly not a question with a general answer, as it truly depends on your current situation, objectives and marketplace.

-To help you better understand the online marketing landscape and make a sound decision, we are going to look at both SEO and Google Ads as a marketing strategy, including the difference between Google ads and SEO.
+To help you understand the online marketing landscape and make an informed decision, we are going to look at both SEO and Google Ads as an online marketing strategy, along with the differences between Google ads and SEO.

 What Is SEO